Diablo IV: How to Build Paladin Zealous Shredder – Leveling to Endgame

 Paragon and glyph direction

-When choosing between a generic damage node and something that amplifies Fervor or crit efficiency, the synergy piece usually wins.
+The Paragon board and Glyphs are where you lock in scaling, and the theme is consistent: prioritize anything that rewards Fervor uptime, crit scaling, and your Zeal or Arbiter damage windows.
+When you choose between a generic damage node and one that amplifies Fervor or crit efficiency, take the synergy piece.
 This build scales by multiplication, not by stacking isolated damage lines that never connect to each other.

 Common mistakes that make Zealous Shredder feel worse than it is